openswoole/ext-openswoole/README.md

 2. `cd swoole-src && git pull && make clean && make && sudo make install`
 3. if you change your PHP version, please re-run `phpize clean && phpize` then try to compile

-## 🔰️ Security issues

-Security issues should be reported privately, via email, to the Open Swoole develop team [hello@swoole.co.uk](mailto:hello@swoole.co.uk).
-You should receive a response within 24 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.

 ## 🖊️ Contribution

 Your contributions to Open Swoole development are welcome.